-Charles Altendorf, President, has been working full time in the GIS community for 12 years.
+Charles Altendorf, Past President, has been working full time in the GIS community for 13 years.
 Charles started in regional government then progressed to oil/natural gas and fiber before landing in the water industry.
 Charles has served a term as a KAMP director as well as won the 2019 KAMP Exemplary systems award.
 Charles has also been published in GIS Longue.
 Charles has been with American Water since November of 2019 and is an alumnus of the University of Kentucky Geography Department.
 Charles once again became a student of the UK Geo Department when he enrolled in the New Maps Plus program in fall of 2022.

 |